hajarzankadi/Predict-Interest-Tag-with-BERTopic/README.md

     - Clustering documents which uses: UMAP as a dimentionality reduction of embeddings and HDBSCAN to cluster reduced embeddings and create clusters of semantically similar documents
     - Creating topic representation by : Extracting and reducing topics with c-TF-IDF and improving coherence and diversity of words with Maximal Marginal Relevance

- for more details, I advice you to check out this link.
+ for more details, I advice you to check out this link (https://maartengr.github.io/BERTopic/algorithm/algorithm.html).

 2. BERTopic installation: